kachick/wait-other-jobs/.devcontainer/README.md

-## How to update path for each extentions of devcontainer.json?
+## How to update path for each extensions of devcontainer.json?

 Like this.